midjourney/docs/README.md

 `/imagine` — Creates an image from text (4 images in 50 seconds)

+`/info` — Shows information about your profile

+`/invite` — Generates an invite link and send it to your DM that you can send someone to join the server.
+It will give them some credits to try out the bot.

 `/ideas` — Give some random ideas for prompts

 `/word` — Queries a dictionary of pre-rendered images for words you type (type !
 To get a random set of words)